T0nyX1ang/Mathematical-Modeling/README.md

 ## References
   * Sheffield University's GA Toolbox: http://codem.group.shef.ac.uk/index.php/ga-toolbox
   * Genetic algorithms for the traveling salesman problem, Jean-Yves Potvin, Annals of Operations Research 63(1996)339-370

+# sa4tsp.m
+## Demonstration:
+  * SA (Simulated Annealing) is an algorithm to find global optimum by simulating metal temperature change during annealing.
+It's a variation of hill-climbing algorithm.
+It's very stable and it can reach global optimum theoretically.
+But time will surge when dimension is rising.

+## Changelog:
+### Version 1.0
+  * First version of sa4tsp.